 Liability for Personal Assets as a Result of Misfeasance

-Misfesance essentially means a divergence from a director’s legal duties.
-This term may include wrongful trading, which means to place priorities other than creditors foremost once insolvent, or fraudulent trading which means to have done so ‘knowingly or willfully’.
+Misfeasance essentially means a divergence from a director’s legal duties.
+This term may include wrongful trading, which means to place priorities other than creditors foremost once insolvent, or fraudulent trading which means to have done so ‘knowingly or wilfully’.

 Any insolvency practitioner has a legal duty, during the liquidation of a company, to investigate the actions of directors in the period preceding insolvency.
 If it is discovered directors failed to put the interests of their creditors first a charge of wrongful or fraudulent trading may follow.

 These can mean directors are held liable for debts and/or trading losses.

 Liability for Personal Assets Due to Personal Guarantees